wp-plugins/post-from-site/readme.txt

 After install, you can display a form on your site via a widget, shortcode, or PHP code in your theme.
 See [this page for further documentation](http://me.redradar.net/category/plugins/post-from-site/).

+== Upgrade Notice ==

+If you're updating from 2.0.3 or below, you'll need to resave your settings before it will work correctly (a lot of things were changed in 3.0).

 == Installation ==

 1. Unzip `pfs.zip`